SAP/abap-file-formats/CONTRIBUTING.md

-# Contributing to the Our Project
+# Contributing to Our Project
 Thank you for your interest in ABAP file formats!
 We welcome contributions in all forms.

 Here are some of the ways you can contribute to the repository/project.